Islam in Sri Lanka: History

 With the arrival of Arab traders in the 7th century A.D., Islam began to flourish in Sri Lanka.
 The first people to profess the Islamic faith were Arab merchants and their native wives, whom they married after having them converted to Islam.
 By the 8th century A.D., Arab traders had taken control of much of the trade on the Indian Ocean, including that of Sri Lanka.
 Many of them settled down on the island in large numbers, encouraging the spread of Islam.
 However, when the Portuguese arrived during the 16th century, many of these Arab traders' descendants – now called the Sri Lankan Moors – were the main traders in spice, with networks extending to the Middle East.
 The Portuguese colonists attacked, persecuted, and destroyed the Sri Lankan Moor settlements, warehouses, and trading networks.
 Many defeated Moors sought refuge from persecution by escaping to the interior of Sri Lanka.
 The population of Sri Lankan Moors declined significantly during the Portuguese colonial rule due to the pogroms against the Moors.
 The Sinhalese ruler King Senarat of Kandy gave refuge to some of the Muslims in the central highlands and Eastern Province, Sri Lanka.

 During the 18th and 19th centuries, Javanese and Malaysian Muslims brought over by the Dutch and British rulers contributed to the growing Muslim population in Sri Lanka.
 Their descendants, now the Sri Lankan Malays, adopted several Sri Lankan Moor Islamic traditions while also contributing their unique cultural Islamic practices to other Muslim groups on the Island.

 The arrival of Muslims from India during the 19th and 20th centuries has also contributed to the growth of Islam in Sri Lanka.
-Most notably, Pakistani and South Indian Muslims have introduced Shafi'i and the Hanafi school of thought into Sri Lanka.
+Most notably, Pakistani and Indian Muslims have introduced the Hanafi school of thought into Sri Lanka.
 Most Muslims on the island adhere to the traditional practices of Sunni Islam.

-Muslims generally follow Sufi traditions.
-The Fassiya ash Shazuliya tariqa, which has its headquarters in Ummu Zavaya in M.J.M.
-Laffir mawatha, Colombo, supported by the Al-Fassi family in the 1870s, is the most prevalent Sufi order among the Sri Lankan Muslims followed by Aroosiyathul qadiriya.
-The Deobandi Tablighi Jamaat, jamathe islame and thawheed jamath etc. also have centers in Colombo.
-Sunni scholar Muhammad Abdul Aleem Siddiqi built Hanafi Masjid in Colombo for Sri Lankan Muslims.